icon-project/centralized-relay/docs/bitcoin-relayer.md

 ### Implementation Details:

-- Deposit BTC/Runes from BTC to Icon
+- Deposit BTC/Runes from Bitcoin to ICON
-- Withdraw BTC/Runes from Icon to BTC
+- Withdraw BTC/Runes from ICON to Bitcoin
-- Rollback BTC/Runes when deposit fail
+- Rollback BTC/Runes in case the deposit fails
-- Refund BTC if the bridge message amount does not match the output to the relayer
+- Refund BTC if the bridge message amount does not match the output sent to the Relayer

 #### Testing Results: